Bath-Spa-Students/programming-skills-portfolio-shaheer60/Chapter 3- Data Structures/Exercises/README.md

 &nbsp;
 &nbsp;

+he locations in a list.
+Make sure the list is not in alphabetical order.
 ## Exercise 7: Seeing the World :ballot_box_with_check:
 Think of at least five places in the world you’d like to visit.
-•	 Store the locations in a list.
-Make sure the list is not in alphabetical order.
+•	 Store t
 •	 Print your list in its original order.
 Don’t worry about printing the list neatly,just print it as a raw Python list.

 •	 Use sorted() to print your list in alphabetical order without modifying the actual list.